loginov-rocks/AwsIotWiFiClient/README.md

 #### `setDebugOutput(debugOutput)`

 Enable or disable debug output.
-Enabled by default.
+Disabled by default.

 **Kind**: instance method of `AwsIotWiFiClient`